 - Genetic factors: Patients with genetic disorders such as Neurofibromatosis type 2, Schwannomatosis and Multiple Endocrine Neoplasia type 1 (MEN1) have an increased risk of developing meningiomas.

-- Environmental factors: There is some correlation with meningiomas and hormonal factors and obesity.
+- Environmental factors: There is some correlation between meningiomas and hormonal factors and obesity.

 Meningiomas may cause seizures or focal neurological symptoms such as visual changes, loss of hearing or smell, or limb weakness.